 Basic Word Order Rules for Adverbials

 Adverbials give us more information about the words they modify, including verbs, adjectives, objects, and subjects.
 They explain how, when, why, and where things are done.
-Even though this part seems clear, it may be hard to identify the right place to use an adverbial in a sentence.
+Even though this part seems clear, it may be hard for an essay writer to identify the right place to use an adverbial in a sentence.

 Adverbs can be used at the beginning, in the middle, or at the end of a sentence.
 However, there are general word order rules for different types of adverbs.
 Learning them may help avoid many mistakes.

 Basically, it’s better to put adverbs closer to the words they provide information about.
 Picking an incorrect position for an adverb can ruin the whole sentence.
 If an adverb should modify a verb, it’s necessary to place it in the middle of a sentence.
 Naturally, an adverb should be placed before a verb.
 Here are a few examples:

 - ✔️ A manager will pleasantly answer your questions.

 Adverbial phrases starting with prepositions are placed at the beginning or at the end of a phrase.
 However, it’s necessary to be careful when picking the right position.
 If an adverbial phrase is placed at the beginning of a sentence, it means that this information is really important.
 The following examples will show the difference:

 - ✔️ In spring, he will go on a vacation.

 - ✔️ He will go on a vacation in spring.

 However, there are many exceptions to remember.
 Different adverb types can be used in different sections of a sentence.
 That’s why the following rules should be also learned.